Is a Correction Looming Ahead for T-Mobile US Inc. (TMUS)

 KeyBanc Capital Markets gave a rating of “Overweight” to TMUS, setting the target price at $155 in the report published on March 23rd of the current year.

-Volatility was left at 2.41%, however, over the last 30 days, the volatility rate increased by 1.96%, as shares sank -7.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.10% upper at present.
+Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 2.05%, as shares sank -7.48% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.68% lower at present.

 Insider Trading